greg-raven/grus/_posts/2013-05-01-amnestied-illegals-wont-have-to-paying-income-taxes.md

 "An alien may not file an application for registered provisional immigrant status under paragraph (1) unless the applicant has satisfied any applicable Federal tax liability...."

-The bill continues by stating "the term ‘applicable Federal tax liability’ means all Federal income taxes assessed in accordance with section 6203 of the Internal Revenue Code of 1986."
+The bill continues by stating "the term 'applicable Federal tax liability' means all Federal income taxes assessed in accordance with section 6203 of the Internal Revenue Code of 1986."

-It’s clear that this bill was written in such a way so that illegal aliens have the easiest possible path to getting an amnesty.
+It's clear that this bill was written in such a way so that illegal aliens have the easiest possible path to getting an amnesty.
 Please oppose it.

 Phone me if you would like to talk about this,